halfwhole/personal-site/_posts/2020-07-21-fruit-flies-bloom-filters.md

 Time-sensitivity can be useful where novelty or recency matters, say if we want to re-recommend old articles to users after some amount of time.
-Distance-sensitivity could help in applications where we want to treat similar inputs similarly, or when the inputs are are noisy (e.g. images, audio, or video data).
+Distance-sensitivity could help in applications where we want to treat similar inputs similarly, or when the inputs may be noisy (e.g. image, audio, or video data).

 #### Thoughts